9 Job interview tips for success

 Most companies will provide you with information on the format your interview will take.
 If they don’t, ask the HR department or hiring manager so you can prepare accordingly.

-Interviews can be in the style of an informal discussion (or chat over coffee), one-on-one with either a hiring manager or recruiter, panel interview – allowing multiple managers to question you as a group, or competency-based in an assessment centre.
+An interview for a job might be an informal discussion, like a chat over coffee, a one-on-one with a hiring manager or recruiter, a panel interview where multiple managers question you as a group or a competency-based interview in an assessment centre.

 Practice STAR answers

-Regardless of the interview type, clear, concise answers are key to interview success.
+Regardless of the interview type, being ready to provide clear, concise answers is one of the best job interview tips.
 A good way to ensure your answers meet these criteria is to use the STAR acronym to format them:

 Situation: explain the problem or challenge you had to solve.
 Set the scene for those interviewing you.